Updated July 13, 2021.

 Quite simply it isn’t.

 So when something is produced by mechanical means, no matter how good or how expensive, there will be drift and things won’t always be straight.
-This is true whether it is stamped (cheap kits), silk screened (Ehrman and Bradley kits), or computer-printed (Art Needlepoint, Patt & Lee, etc).
-I’ve seen cheap kits close to perfect and expensive kits to be way off.
+This is true whether it is stamped (cheap kits), silk-screened (Ehrman and Bradley kits), or computer-printed (Art Needlepoint, Sandy Grosman-Morris, etc).
+I’ve seen cheap kits close to perfect and expensive kits that are way off.
 There are things manufacturers do to minimize this, but the plain fact is that it cannot be helped.

 This necessary limitation in the medium.
-The effect this has on your stitching is that intersection will be more than one color.
+The effect this has on your stitching is that some intersections will be more than one color.
 But the same thing happens in canvases that aren’t stitch painted and we don’t complain.
-In fact we often enjoy the challenge of working on these more “painterly” canvases.
+In fact, we often enjoy the challenge of working on these more “painterly” canvases.

 Why is this lovely in a hand-paint, but not in a computer-printed canvas?